cryptosubh/blog/_posts/2017-01-07-CS-Tidbits.md

 layout: post
 title: CS Tidbits I've Been Picking Up
 ---
 Languages may come and go, but theory is forever.
 Most of the definitions are copied from Wikipedia.
+My favorite new concept is syntactic sugar.

 * **Multi-Inheritance**